 Although erosion and sedimentation are natural processes, they are often accelerated by human activities, especially during construction activities.
 Prior to construction, the existing vegetation on the site intercepts rainfall and slows down stormwater runoff rates, which allows more time for runoff to infiltrate into the soil.
 When a construction site is cleared and graded, the vegetation (and its beneficial effects) is removed.
 Also, natural depressions that provided temporary storage of rainfall are filled and graded, and soils are exposed and compacted, resulting in increased erosion, sedimentation, and decreased infiltration.
-As a result, the rate and volume of stormwater runoff rates and volumes cause increased soil erosion, which releases significant amounts of sediment that may enter water resources.
+As a result, the rate and volume of stormwater runoff from the site increases (Minnesota Urban Small Sites BMP Manual, 2001).
+The increased stormwater runoff rates and volumes cause increased soil erosion, which releases significant amounts of sediment that may enter water resources.